 If your refrigerator is not cooling properly, it could be due to dust and grease buildup on the coils.
 It would help if you cleaned these annually or as needed using a damp cloth and mild detergent.
 In addition, cleaning the gaskets and seals will help prevent odors from building up inside your refrigerator and freezer.

-It’s also important to keep an eye out for any damage caused by food spills or leaks in your unit—they can lead to mold growth that eventually causes health concerns for you and your family members (especially those with allergies).
+It’s also important to watch for any damage caused by food spills or leaks in your unit—they can lead to mold growth that eventually causes health concerns for you and your family members (especially those with allergies).

 Benefits of Appliance repair for appliance longevity

-Replacing an appliance can be expensive, so it’s important to take care of your appliances.
+Replacing an appliance can be expensive, so taking care of your appliances is important.
 The following are some reasons why you should repair your appliances instead of replacing them:

 You’ll save money by repairing rather than buying new.
 For example, the cost of a refrigerator compressor is typically around half what a new refrigerator costs.
 A washing machine motor costs around $100-$200 to rebuild and install compared with around $400 for a new one.
 If you find the right experts for appliance repair in Houston, repairing an old washing machine may extend its life by 10 years or more!

-You can help your home appliances last longer by being smart about using them.
+You can help your home appliances last longer by using them smartly.